jmahabal/name-letter-distribution/README.md

 ### Design Systems

-I use Sass to organize my CSS code.
+I use Sass to organize my CSS code, using a BEM-y naming convention.
 This code is kept in `src/styles`, and is injected into our javascript file at build time.
 The entry file is `main.scss`, which imports various variables from `common/` before using them elsewhere. `ui/` contains CSS for things such as the loading icon and the base button component.
 I also have a file called `_shame.scss`, which contains CSS that I haven't properly organized yet.

 ### Testing

-I don't have tests currently implemented.
+I use Jest to test, but I only have unit tests for one function at the moment.
+For a more important application I would also want to test more fully, including function that manipulate the DOM.
+You can run the test suite via `yarn test`.